helmwave/docs/docs/cli.md

 ### `status`

-Helmwave try getting status of helm-releases from plan.
+Helmwave try getting status of helm releases from a plan.

 ```bash
 $ helmwave status